Yuliya2002/idea-120-responses/week-04-response.md

 it was difficult to prepare it because people need the beauty of this food.
 The fourth sign is the composition of the image conveys an aesthetic signified, namely, the still life.
 On Instagram, people who post, or rather photos of food, so that other people like it and so that the food looks beautiful in this image.
 The third message is the Symbolic Image.
-The symbolic message is in fact the second "iconic" message.
+The symbolic message is in fact the second "iconic" messages.